Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/custom-images.md

 ![](../../../assets/images/images/2.png?classes=border,shadow)

 ### Create custom Image
-To create/upload a custom Image follow the next steps:
+To create/upload a custom Image, follow the next steps:
 - Prepare your own Image that you want to upload to the Cloud Console.
   In our case, we use just one of the Ubuntu images, but you can upload your own unique Image that should be located locally:
   `wget https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img`